pedromiglou/Geometrical_Transformations_3D/README.md

 # Geometrical_Transformations_3D
-Construction and Planning of Platonic Solids with 3D Geometrical Transformations
+Animation of the Construction and Planning of Platonic Solids with 3D Geometrical Transformations using Matlab